 Minor and peripheral historic drilling support the currently understood exploration upside for these lithocap projects.
-All the projects require (further) geophysical surveying as well as detailed geological mapping, amongst other exploration activities in order to fully understand the best targets, some of which has already been advanced by Pampa, or its partner, Austral.
+All the projects require (further) geophysical surveying as well as detailed geological mapping, amongst other exploration activities, including scout drilling at Cerro Buenos Aires (2021) and the Rosario del Alto target at Morros Blancos (2022), in order to fully understand the best targets, some of which have been advanced by Pampa, or its partner, Austral.

-• Cerro Buenos Aires is located along the western margins of the Paleocene metallogenic belt of northern Chile, some 35Km southwest of the Au-Ag El Peñón epithermal deposits (Yamana Gold).
-The project has substantial historical information including magnetometry, resistivity, soil and rock geochemistry, rock and soil spectrometry, and nine RC drill holes (2739m) available to Pampa.
+- Cerro Buenos Aires is located along the western margins of the Paleocene metallogenic belt of northern Chile, some 35Km southwest of the Au-Ag El Peñón epithermal deposits (Pan American Silver).
+The project has substantial historical information including magnetometry, resistivity, soil and rock geochemistry, rock and soil spectrometry, and nine RC drill holes (2,739m) available to Pampa.
 Updated detailed geological mapping was completed in April 2021, and confirmed the presence of rocks and hydrothermal alteration of an appropriate age to host Paleocene porphyry systems.
 The work also indicated that the project is located along a north-northeast structural corridor along the highly prospective western margins of the Paleocene Belt.
 The identification of quartz veinlets together with the improved understanding of a tourmaline breccia in the project area has enhanced the potential for finding a porphyry copper related system.
-Both gradient array IP and pole-dipole IP surveys have been completed by Pampa in the Cerro Chiquitin area, together with an initial drill test of 9 wide-spaced holes totalling 2,739 metres that was completed in September 2021, with highly encouraging results for the presence of a porphyry system.

-Austral has also advanced exploration at Morros Blancos and Cerro Blanco with geological mapping, geochemical sampling and geophysical surveys completed.
-Austral completed an initial drill test of the Rosario del Alto target at Morros Blancos in early 2022.
-As a subsequent event, on 5 April 2023, Pampa advised that the Austral option agreement had been varied to exclude the Cerro Blanco property.
+Both gradient array IP and pole-dipole IP surveys have been completed by Pampa in the Cerro Chiquitin area, together with an initial scout drill test of 9 wide-spaced holes totalling 2,739 metres that was completed by Pampa in September 2021, with highly encouraging results for the presence of a porphyry system. - Austral has also advanced exploration at Morros Blancos and Cerro Blanco with geological mapping, geochemical sampling and geophysical surveys completed.
+Austral completed an initial scout drill test of the Rosario del Alto target at Morros Blancos in early 2022.
+On 5 April 2023, Pampa advised that the Austral option agreement had been varied to exclude Cerro Blanco.